 Associate Professor and Coordinator of the Italian Program

 Office: Embury Hall 200

 Phone: (973) 408-3831

 Emanuele Occhipinti holds a Laurea in Modern Foreign Languages and Literatures from the University of Florence and received his PhD in Italian Literature from Rutgers University.
 He has published on Italo Svevo and Igino Ugo Tarchetti, and contributed to the encyclopedia Feminist Writings with Greenwood Press.
-He is the author of Travelling In and Out of Italy: 19th and 20th-Century Notebooks, Letters and Essays and the editor of New Approaches to Teaching Italian Language and Culture: Case Studies from an International Perspective (http://www.c-s-p.org/Flyers/New-Approaches-to-Teaching-Italian-Language-and-Culture–Case-Studies-from-an-International-Perspect1-84718-638-6.htm) He serves as Associate Editor (Profession and Pedagogy) for NeMLA Italian Studies, is a contributor to the bibliographical journal The Year’s Work in Modern Language Studies (“Novecento and the Contemporary Period: Narrative and Theatre”), and he is an ACTFL OPI Tester of Italian.
+He is the author of Travelling In and Out of Italy: 19th and 20th-Century Notebooks, Letters and Essays and the editor of New Approaches to Teaching Italian Language and Culture: Case Studies from an International Perspective.
+He serves as Associate Editor (Profession and Pedagogy) for NeMLA Italian Studies, is a contributor to the bibliographical journal The Year’s Work in Modern Language Studies (“Novecento and the Contemporary Period: Narrative and Theatre”), and he is an ACTFL OPI Tester of Italian.
 His area of specialization covers eighteenth century to contemporary Italian Literature, with a focus on travel literature, the Italian American experience, psychoanalysis, film, cultural and comparative studies, and language pedagogy.
 He is also the director of the Summer Program in Orvieto.